MumboDiscord/spooncraft-docs/faq.markdown

 ### How do I allow people to build on my claim?

-You can either allow certain individuals to build/access chests/use redstone on your claimed land or open it to the public.
-To do this, use these commands:
+You can allow other players to build/access chests/use redstone on your claimed land.
+To do this, use the command `/flan menu` and click on Edit Global Permissions.

-1. Allows access for the public to build - `/trust public`
-3. Allows access for the public to use redstone - `/accesstrust public`
-2. Allows access for the public to use redstone and chests - `/containertrust public`

-If you want to restrict it to just certain players, just replace public with their IGN.
+If you want to restrict it to just certain players, go to Edit Permission Groups, then create a group or use one of the existing ones.
+To see the players in the group and add/remove them, left click the group and to edit permissions for the group, right click the group.

 ### Why are pistons exploding when I try to use them?

 If a piston is activated on the edge of a claim, it will explode - this is to prevent people from using pistons to grief in a claim.
 To solve the issue, either expand your claim over it or remove the claim.
+You can also enable the Piston Border permission in the claim to prevent this from happening.

 ## Map